-- b) acknowledge and respect all beneficiaries' rights4 at all times; - c) make all efforts to ensure an environment are safe, secure and prevent sexual exploitation and abuse of all beneficiaries and other vulnerable members of the local communities: - d) ensure language, actions and relationships with all beneficiaries are age-appropriate and are free from any indications of sexual harassment, misconduct or abuse; - e) ensure that all physical and online contact with all beneficiaries is appropriate both in the local culture and according to international standards; - f) readily and always accept accountability for their behaviour and response to a child or youth who acts in a sexually inappropriate manner; - g) avoid being placed in a compromising or vulnerable position with children and youth; - h) when possible, ensure two or more adults supervise all activities involving children and youth, and are visible and present at all times; - i) readily share all relevant information for investigations (internal and external) related to SEA of any beneficiaries and make available all information for the completion of investigations; - j) understand that concerns about the absence of evidence or a lack of clarity over consent are not reasonable grounds to delay or fail to report concerns about exploitation or abuse.
-Failure to report a concern may lead to disciplinary action; - k) immediately report through DOT's complaints mechanism any known or suspected SEA incident or breach of this policy involving a beneficiary. - l) know that sexual exploitation and abuse constitutes an act of gross misconduct and are grounds for termination of employment and that those involved maybe subject to prosecution; - m) treat any information communicated to them regarding a suspected or actual SEA incident as confidential, including an investigation into allegations of exploitation or abuse;
+- a) treat all participants with dignity; - b) acknowledge and respect all participants' rights at all times; - c) make all efforts to ensure an environment are safe, secure and prevent sexual exploitation and abuse of all participants and other vulnerable members of the local communities: - d) ensure language, actions and relationships with all participants are age-appropriate and are free from any indications of sexual harassment, misconduct or abuse; - e) ensure that all physical and online contact with all participants is appropriate both in the local culture and according to international standards; - f) readily and always accept accountability for their behaviour and response to a child or youth who acts in a sexually inappropriate manner; - g) avoid being placed in a compromising or vulnerable position with children and youth; - h) when possible, ensure two or more adults supervise all activities involving children and youth, and are visible and present at all times; - i) readily share all relevant information for investigations (internal and external) related to SEAH of any participants and make available all information for the completion of investigations: - j) understand that concerns about the absence of evidence or a lack of clarity over consent are not reasonable grounds to delay or fail to report concerns about exploitation or abuse.
+Failure to report a concern may lead to disciplinary action; - k) immediately report through DOT's complaints mechanism any known or suspected SEAH incident or breach of this policy involving a participant. - I) know that sexual exploitation and abuse constitutes an act of gross misconduct and are grounds for termination of employment and that those involved maybe subject to prosecution; - m) treat any information communicated to them regarding a suspected or actual SEAH incident as confidential, including an investigation into allegations of exploitation or abuse;